DeNepo/precourse/README.md

 You can expect a growing network, friendships, Sunday fun, a lot of learnings, hard times getting stuck in code, and satisfaction when you reach your goals.

 Take a look through our [Core Values](https://home.hackyourfuture.be/core-values) and [Code of Conduct](https://home.hackyourfuture.be/code-of-conduct) so we can make the web a better place together!

+## Suggested Studies

+[Precourse Suggested Study](./suggested-study.md) helpful and useful links for this module, you will learn different tools and concepts.

 ## Deliverables